China's Dairy Industry Overview - 2023

 Key Statistics

-- Milk Production Volume: Approximately 36 million tons annually, underscoring China's impact on global dairy production.
+- Milk Production Volume: Approximately 36 million tons annually, underscoring China's substantial contribution to global dairy supply.

-- Milk Processing Volume: Around 60.18 million tons per year, reflecting China's advanced processing capabilities.
+- Milk Processing Volume: Around 60.18 million tons per year, showcasing the country's advanced processing infrastructure.

-- Milk Powder and Whey Production: Skimmed milk powder exports have decreased by 11%, while whole milk powder production is increasing.
+- Milk Powder and Whey Production: A notable decrease of 11% in skimmed milk powder exports alongside an increase in whole milk powder production.

 Key Enterprises

-- Junlebao Dairy Group Co., Ltd.: Known for its significant IPO and strategic expansion efforts.
+- Junlebao Dairy Group Co., Ltd.: Notable for its IPO and expansion endeavors.

-- Yili Group: A major player in China's dairy landscape.
+- Yili Group: A formidable force in China's dairy sector.

 Export and Import of Dairy Products